-Table 1-11 PortLogShow fields
+Table 1-14 PortLogShow Display Fields

-Field Description
+Field Description Description

-time Date and time of f event.
+time Date and time Date and time of event.
 Clock resolution is 16 milliseconds.

-task at logged the event, or "interrupt" if the event was logged ext, or "unknown" if the task no longer exists.
+task Name of task that logged the event, or "interrupt" if the event was logged in interrupt context, or "unknown" if the task no longer exists.

-event Possible events a are:
+event Possible event Possible events are:

 start switch start or re-start event

 disable port is disabled

 enable port is enabled

 ioctl port I/O control is executed

 Tx frame is transmitted (class is indicated)

 Rx frame is received (class is indicated)

 scn state change notification is posted

 pstate port changes physical state

 rejec received frame is rejected

 busy received frame is busied

 ctin CT based request is received

 ctout CT based response is transmitted

 errlog message is added to the error log

 loopscn loop state change notification is posted

 create task is created